 I’m sure in the back of their head they are thinking, “It’s worth a try, and if I screw it up, I can always call a service technician!”

-By the time I get that call, the appliance is a mangle of bent metal and scrambled parts that takes me an extra half hour to put back together.
+By the time I get that call, the appliance is a mangle of bent metal and scrambled parts that take me an extra half hour to put back together.

 But the fact that the customer has finally broken down and called me to ride to the rescue doesn’t mean they have been humbled.
 Oh no. They are still going to help me do my job.